peppegili/2_Operationalizing_Machine_Learning/README.md

   - ***Auto ML Model***: AutoML is the process of automating the time-consuming, iterative tasks of machine learning model development.
 A classification model on bank marketing       [dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) is built using AutoML, and the best model is determined       based on metrics collected (*AUC_weighted*)

-  - ***Deploy the best model***: the best performing model, the one with the highest AUC weighted value, is selected for deployment. *Azure Container Instance* or *Azure               Kubernetes Service* can be chosen in this step
+  - ***Deploy the best model***: the goal is to ship a model into production.
+The best performing model, the one with the highest metric value (*AUC_weighted*), is selected for       deployment. *Azure Container Instance* or *Azure Kubernetes Service* can be chosen in this step

   - ***Enable logging***: Application Insights tool allows to detect anomalies, visualize performance and keep track of the deployed model.
 It can be enabled before or after a         deployment